XxkmoxX/ds-connectivity-structures/README.md

 <li> No structure (NS), spatially uncorrelated case used as a reference where there are not relation among kr classes.</li>
 </ul>

 In particular, a multi-gaussian media modified such as HCS mimics tortuous channels of high flow velocity, while a LCS type simulates flow barriers that could be observed in natural media.
+Fig. 2 and Fig. 3 shows examples of a realization of the Y=log(kr) for the different connectivity structures: no structure (NS), intermediate (ICS),  high (HCS) and low (LCS) structures for 2D and 3D, respectively.
+In the 2D cases the inset in the bottom left corner shows a zoom to highlight the media structures.

 ![2D_connect_strut_1](kmap_plots/02_conectivity_st_1.png)
 ![2D_connect_strut_2](kmap_plots/02_conectivity_st_2.png)